Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headt{B. Compiler.} WhiteFox\cite{WhiteFox} encompasses two LLM-based agents working together, an analysis agent and a generation agent.
-The former examines the low-level optimization source code and produces requirements on the high-level test programs that can trigger the optimizations, while the latter crafts test programs based on summarized requirements.
+\headt{Compiler.} WhiteFox~\cite{WhiteFox} encompasses two LLM-based agents, an analysis agent and a generation agent.
+While the former examines the low-level optimization source code and produces requirements on the high-level test programs that can trigger the optimizations, the latter crafts test programs based on summarized requirements.
 The generation agent further incorporates tests that have successfully triggered optimizations as feedback during the iterative process, thereby producing more satisfactory tests.
-LLM4CBI~\cite{LLM4CBI} is a single agent that aims at isolating compiler bugs by generating test cases of better fault detection capabilities.
+LLM4CBI~\cite{LLM4CBI} is a single agent that aims at isolating compiler bugs by generating test cases with better fault detection capabilities.
 The agent utilizes tools to collect static information about the program (\eg{} srcSlice~\cite{srcSlice} for data flow) to construct precise prompts to guide the LLM for program mutation.
 The memorized component records meaningful prompts and selects better ones to instruct LLMs to generate variants.
-The generated programs undergo validation by static analysis (\eg{} the Frama-C tool~\cite{Frama-C}), and the feedback helps LLMs to avoid the same mistakes.
+The generated programs undergo validation by a static analysis tool (\eg{} the Frama-C~\cite{Frama-C}, \junwei{which is an open-source static analysis toolset for C language}), and the feedback helps LLMs to avoid the same mistakes.
 The final test cases are used to identify suspicious files with spectrum-based fault localization techniques.